An in-depth look at the Norwegian prison system, which is known around the world for its focus on rehabilitation and its low reoffending rates.

 - Northern Norway

-The maximum civilian sentence in Norway is 21 years of imprisonment, but only a small percentage of prisoners can expect this.
-Many won't serve more than 14 years.
+The maximum civilian prison sentence in Norway is 21 years of imprisonment.
+However, only a small percentage of prisoners can expect to serve the full sentence.
+Most inmates don't serve more than 14 years.

 Typically, prisoners are eligible for parole on weekends after serving one-third of their sentence, and early release after two-thirds.
 For more serious crimes, there is no eligibility for parole for a time period of ten years.